HMNZS Wellington (F69): Operational history

 In 1994, Wellington contributed to the international Peace Keeping initiative in Bougainville along with Canterbury.

 In 1995/1996, Wellington deployed to the Persian Gulf on the first of the RNZN deployments supporting the MIF (Multinational Interception Force) enforcing UN sanctions on Iraqi trade through the Gulf.
 Wellington successfully detained a number of vessels exporting dates from and attempting to import prohibited cargoes to Iraq.
 The frigate attended peace talks at Bougainville in July and August 1990.
 On 23 February 2017, it was announced by NZDF that the New Zealand Operations Service Medal (NZOSM) had been awarded to personnel who were in Bougainville for the Operation BIGTALK peace talks.

 Sinking

-HMNZS Wellington was deliberately sunk off the south coast of Wellington, New Zealand, in Houghton Bay, just east of Island Bay, Wellington.
+HMNZS Wellington was deliberately sunk off the south coast of Houghton Bay, Wellington just east of Island Bay.